Eimert/.nl/_posts/2019-04-15-blog-migrated-from-wordpress-to-github-pages.md

 Link migration seem only possible using wordpress plugins, that require a paid wordpress.com plan.

 ## HTTPS
-Github needs 24h hours to setup HTTPS for this domain.
+Github needs 24h to setup HTTPS for this domain.